vide-collabo/Vide.docs/content/en/docs/vide.fable/control_flow_switch-case.md

     let! (viewNr : int) = chooseView

     // There are 3 views.
 The 2nd view's state is cleared on every show.
-    // All other view retain their state.
+    // All other views retain their state.

     switch (fun x -> x = viewNr)
     |> case 0 componentWithBooleanState